mathworks/awesome-matlab-hackathons/README.md

 # Hackathon Tips and Tricks

 Looking for inspiration for your projects?
-Check out our [livestream](https://www.youtube.com/watch?v=9Nc2cqiTsrk) on Thursday, September 21st at 11am EST, where we'll show how to tackle common hackathon workflows and save time on your hacks!
+Check out this recorded [livestream](https://www.youtube.com/watch?v=9Nc2cqiTsrk) to see how to tackle common hackathon workflows and save time on your hacks!
 This talk will cover:

   * Creating Machine and Deep Learning Models
   * Collecting data from your phone using MATLAB Mobile